-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date develop a high performance/high Systems are in place to measure performance and drive improvement at Develop and implement new evaluation systems for all employees.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-A. Reorganize and reorient central office.
+Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on three critical functions 1) Continuous Improvement - Grow the number of high performing schools, develop a high performance/high accountability culture and promote innovation; 2) System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, 3) Service Provision - Provide targeted services that are essential to the smooth Systems are in place to measure performance and drive improvement at Develop and implement new evaluation systems for all employees.
 Evaluation system complete and adopted by Board of Education.
 (II-A-7c) Develop and implement a new development and evaluation system for central office and school support staff.
 Jun-14 operation of the system and allow schools to focus on educating their students.
-Evaluation system complete (II-A-7d) Develop and implement a new development and evaluation system for non-teaching union employees.
+Evaluation system complete and adopted by Board of Education.
+(II-A-7d) Develop and implement a new development and evaluation system for non-teaching union employees.
 Jun-14

 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-B. Create the systems to enable and support school autonomy including the redistribution of money to schools and classrooms.
 Published autonomies guidance provided to all schools.
 (II-B-1a) Define and communicate school autonomies/flexibilities currently available to district schools.
-Oct-13 Rationale: The CMSD is committed to shifting significant control over staffing, use of time and money to schools to enable principals to make strategic resource decisions that support their cant control over staffing, and money to schools to als to make strategic School flexibilities/autonomies (as measured on the Center for Reinventing) Plan to phase in school autonomies adopted by the Board of Education.
+Oct-13 enable principals to make strategic hifting significant control over staffing, use of time and money to schools to smable principals to make strategic esource decisions that support their chools and classrooms resulting in emproved student outcomes.
+School flexibilities/autonomies (as measured on the Center for Reinventing Public Education's Portfolio Schools Snapshot) are fully in place and are being widely used to improve student outcomes.
+Principals understand and are beginning to use their new flexibilities and autonomies.
+Plan to phase in school autonomies adopted by the Board of Education.
 (II-B-1b) Develop a multi- year plan for phasing in school autonomy starting in the 2013-14 school year.
-Oct-13 schools and classrooms resulting in improved student outcomes.
-Snapshot) are fully in place an Snapshot) are fully in place and are being widely used to improve student , p Necessary policies and processes adopted by the Board of Education.
+Oct-13 schools and classrooms resulting in ı Necessary policies and processes adopted by the Board of Education.
 (II-B-1c) Revise district policies, systems and practices to support building level autonomy/flexibility including a dispute resolution process.
-Jan-14 A minimum of 70% of district funding is directly allocated to schools.
-New school based hiring protocols are in place.
+Jan-14 New school based hiring protocols are in place.
 Training complete and protocols and processes in use.
 (II-B-2a) Develop and train schools in new site based hiring protocols and processes.
 Aug-13 Student based budgeting (II-B-3a) Complete development of new student-based budgeting system.
 Apr-14 system adopted by Board of Education.
 (II-B-3b) Complete development of school budget process.
-Apr-14 implement a student based budgeting school funding and budget process for the 2014-15 school year.
+Apr-14 directly allocated to schools. implement a student based budgeting school funding and budget process for the 2014-15 school year.
 (II-B-3c) Align district systems and processes to new budget system.
 Apr-14 Pilot schools selected and using elements of student based budgeting.
 (II-B-3d) Pilot parts of new budget system with a select group of schools.
 Aug-13 Training complete and protocols and processes in use.
 (II-B-3e) Prepare schools to be able to implement the new budget system.
 Jun-14